LevFRFR/C4/README.md

 Group 28 T07 Adventure Game Project Link to Repo: https://github.com/LevFRFR/C4 Lev, Hassan, Peter, Samir & Andrew Demo 2 GUI adaptation

 Demo 3 - A  significantly improved GUI experience.
 Run by downloading the entirety of the master branch into one folder and compile and run demo3.
+HTML Javadoc in JavaDoc folder

 Demo 2 - Merging an expanded console based version with GUI Run by opening the demo2 class app.